Benefits of cellular networks

-These technologies offer additional ways for networking of mobile devices.
+Cellular technologies offer additional ways for networking mobile devices.
 The worldwide coverage of cellular networks means that such facilities are often available in places where other types of networking, such as local area networks (LANs) and wireless LANs, cannot reach.
 As a result, you can use these technologies alongside WLANs as a means of 'roaming' - maintaining contact while travelling.

 Smartphones and other mobile devices give workers access to the internet, mobile business applications, wireless ordering, billing and online buying, email accounts and other services.
 This gives them much greater flexibility - allowing them to continue working remotely.
 See more on mobile technology.